CHALLENGE AMERICA: FAQs

 The NEA does not specifically define “small-sized,” as the term can mean different things in different places around the country, depending on the geographic location of an organization and the artistic discipline.
 For example, different organizations with the same operating budget size may be considered large or small -- depending on where the organization is located.

 Challenge America reviewers should be able to understand your organization within its own unique environment.
 Including area demographics can help your application illustrate that environment.
-If you are unsure whether your organization is a good fit, don’t hesitate to reach out to a staff member to discuss.
+If you are unsure whether your organization and your project is a good fit, please reach out to a staff member to discuss.

 How can I make sure that my project that addresses gender or racial equity is compliant with national civil rights laws Title VI of the Civil Rights Act of 1964 that prohibit discrimination (such as on the grounds of race, color, or national origin)?

-Projects may focus on reaching a particular group or demographic; however, they may not be exclusionary under Federal civil rights laws and policies prohibiting discrimination.
+Projects may focus on reaching a particular group or demographic (such as gender, disability, economic status, race, color, or national origin, including limited English proficiency); however, they may not be exclusionary under Federal civil rights laws and policies prohibiting discrimination.
 This extends to hiring practices, artist selection processes, and audience engagement.
-For additional information, refer to this archived webinar: Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.
+Your application should make it clear that project activities are not exclusionary.
+Please review the Assurance of Compliance, as well as NEA Civil Rights guidance on our website, including this archived webinar: Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.

 Does my project have to be new?
 Does it have to be big?